osrf/ros2multirobotbook/src/traffic-editor.md

 coordinate system while the `rmf_fleet_adapters` also issue path requests in the same frame.

-To derive such transforms, the `traffic_editor` GUI allows users to overlay robot maps on a floor plan and, apply scaling, translational and rotations transformations such that the two maps overlap desirably.
+To derive such transforms, the `traffic_editor` GUI allows users to overlay robot maps on a floor plan and, apply scale, translation and rotation transformations such that the two maps overlap desirably.
 The user can then apply the same transformations to convert between robot map and RMF coordinates when programming interfaces for their robot.